tjira/acorn/docs/pages/codesolutions.md

 ```

 ## Coupled Cluster Singles and Doubles<!--\label{sec:cc_code_solution}-->

-The solutions provided in the Listing <!--\ref{code:cc_solution}--> below are complete implementations of the Coupled Cluster Doubles and Coupled Cluster Singles and Doubles correlation energies.
-The code should be appended after the Hartree--Fock implementation.
-The code calculates the Coupled Cluster Doubles and Coupled Cluster Singles and Doubles correlation energies and prints the results.
-The variable `args` is an argument parser that allows you to choose which method you want to calculate.
-Since the variable is not defined in this snippet (but is defined in the complete code), you can ignore it for now and remove the conditionals.

 <!--{id=code:cc_solution caption="Coupled Cluster Doubles and Coupled Cluster Singles and Doubles method exercise code solution."}-->
 ```python